Neyliks/daily-pulse/README.md

 ## ？ Why am I building this

-Daily Pulse is a tool that will help me learn and practice my skills in acton.
+Daily Pulse is a tool that will help me learn and practice my skills in action.

 ## 🧱 Tech Stack